September 14th, 2016 | Competitiveness.

 Where does the competitiveness come from?
 It is not a very prominent feature of Dutch society – this society is more about equity and cooperation.
 No wonder: once you look at the educational program at the Dutch primary schools, the first class they ever have is ‘working in teams.
 This is very much in opposition to Polish schools where they were always telling us to compete.
 I can spot at least a few strategies in the Polish educational system that prompt people to compete against each other:

-at the physical education class, where there was almost no free game playing, but a lot of contests and tournaments instead.
-Almost every class was planned the same way: we were being randomly assigned to two groups, and we had relay race or so.
+In the physical education class, where there was almost no free game playing, but a lot of contests and tournaments instead.
+Almost every class was planned the same way: we were randomly assigned to two groups, and we had a relay race or so.
 The winning team was getting a better grade than the losers.
 Or, we were evaluated for every activity, even when we were just playing volleyball or having a warmup – every single performance was monitored and scored.
 And this was the case from the very beginning; since I went to school at the age of 6.

-This would not be the case in Poland, since there, the exams – especially in natural sciences – are very difficult, and usually all or most of the students collect less than half of the possible points.
-Then, the leader of the course creates a distribution of scores post factum, and sorts out what your grade is on the basis of your place in that distribution.
-It is never the case that no one gets a good score, even if the mean score is 10/100 (which is often the case in mathematics) but it is also never the case that everyone passes, and it is usually the case that 10-30% lowest scores gets sorted out as a failure.
+This would not be the case in Poland, since there, the exams – especially in natural sciences – are very difficult, and usually, all or most of the students collect less than half of the possible points.
+Then, the leader of the course creates a distribution of scores post factum and sorts out what your grade is based on your place in that distribution.
+It is never the case that no one gets a good score, even if the mean score is 10/100 (which is often the case in mathematics) but it is also never the case that everyone passes, and it is usually the case that 10-30% lowest scores get sorted out as a failure.